NorthStarUAS/fmu-ardupilot-ecosystem-legacy/README.md

   #included all about
-x the_gps and the_imu are not great names. (_mgr is also not great, but I've used it before and I hate it less ...)
+x the_gps and the_imu are not great names. (_mgr is also not great, but I've used it before and I hate it less ...) x do a round of file renaming, or figure out how to orgainize code in subdirs or some of both.

 Rc-fmu turns an inexpensive teensy board into a sensor collector, attitude determination system, communications hub, and servo